shiveshpathak/Introduction-To-JAVA-CN/README.md

-# IntroductionToJavaCodingNinja
+# IntroductionToJava
-Zero To Hero Intoduction To Core Java By Coding Ninza
+Zero To Hero Intoduction To Core Java By CN

-# What I did
+#1 What I did

 In This Repo I Solved More than #200# problem on Introduction To Java.

-# Lecture-
+#2 Lecture-
           1. FlowCharts
           2. Getting Started With Java
           3. How is Data Stored.